 2. The middle part of the meditation contains theta-beats.
 At this stage you are already deep in meditation, less aware of your surroundings and will likely be supremely relaxed.
 Time may seem to go by either very slowly or very quickly, some people experience flashes of light, voices or dream-like states.
 This is completely normal for theta-brainwave activity (which is associated with REM/dreaming sleep), and is not an anomaly created by the binaural beats.

 3. In the final part of the audio, delta-beats, you are in super-deep meditation.
 If you are tired you may fall asleep, as this is the normal state of delta brainwave activity.
 Some of the time, and with regular use, you will remain alert AND be in this ultra-deep, silent state where there is very little or no mental activity.

 This is the state of restful-alertness: the 4th state of consciousness referred to in the Mandukya Upanishad as turiya avastha.
 The mind is fully awake but completely still, often there is no body awareness and a sense of being one-with-all.

-The background is our Summer Rain soundscape layered with the sound of gently swaying wind chimes.
-The hypnotic chimes and pink noise of rain help block out unwanted sound and improve the effectiveness of the binaural beats.
+The hypnotic chimes and pink noise of rain help block out unwanted sound and increase the effectiveness of the binaural beats.

 © meditationroom 2009-2014.
 All rights reserved.